Beyond the Black Box: Building Observability for Agentic AI Systems

 1. Step-Level Tracing

 Every agentic workflow is broken down into discrete steps.
 Instead of one long log entry, we use "trace-based testing" to see the sequence of events.
-As highlighted by LangChain, tracing allows developers and business owners to pinpoint exactly where a multi-step chain went off the rails.
+The emerging OpenTelemetry semantic conventions for GenAI agent spans make this more concrete by defining agent-oriented attributes for observable operations.
+The exact implementation will vary by stack, but the operating principle is stable: capture enough structure to pinpoint where a multi-step workflow went off the rails.
 For example, in an automated lead research workflow, tracing would show if the agent failed at the "Search" phase or the "Synthesis" phase.

 2. The Verification Gate